Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-09.md

 The goal for today is to have a React Project with Redux.
 It doesn't have to be fully functional and may need changes, but it should have redux installed and functional.

+- Install Redux
+- Add Actions
+- Add Reducers
+- Combine Reducers
--
+- Create Store

-Submit your work to gradescope.
+Submit your work to grade scope.

 ## Additional Resources

 1.